ipfs/ipfs-blog/src/_blog/mutli-gateway-browser-client.md

 ### Dealing with ipns:// links

+The first path element after ipns:// is the "name".
+* If the name is formatted as a CIDv1, ipfs-client will retrieve a signed record of what it points at from a gateway, and then load that content.
+	-
 * If the link's scheme is ipns://, a DNS request is created for the proper TXT record to resolve it as a DNSLink.
 * We're not supporting regular (public key) ipns URIs at the moment.
 * If it resolves to another DNSLink, do the substitution into the URI and repeat.